nduarte215/sec-financial-analysis-bot/README.md

 A conversational AI chatbot designed to extract, analyze, and summarize financial data from SEC 10-K filings.
 This project leverages Natural Language Processing (NLP) and data parsing techniques to make SEC reports more accessible and user-friendly.

+## 💼 Use Case

+Manually analyzing lengthy SEC filings can be time-consuming and error-prone.
+This project automates the extraction of meaningful financial data—revenues, expenditures, liquidity, and operational details—from SEC-formatted documents.
+It's ideal for:
+- Accountants reviewing corporate reports
+- Financial analysts looking for key metrics
+- Consultants building dashboards or reports
+-
 ##  Features

 -  **Financial Data Extraction**: Parses key financial metrics (Revenue, Net Income, etc.) from 10-K reports.